Where to Put Your Emergency Fund: Best Options for Freelancers

 How much cash should you have stashed away?

-Hopefully, you also have a growing i401(k); if not, get that going ASAP.
-Click here for the guide, or open a Roth IRA if your income is mostly W-2.
+Hopefully, you also have a growing Solo 401(k).
+It’s a massive wealth creator that requires almost no attention from you.
+Click here for the Solo 401(k) guide, or open a Roth IRA if your income is mostly W-2.
 Investing will make you rich, slowly.

 Your emergency fund comes down to this: